LEDThereBeLight/intuitive-coding/_posts/2015-02-09-putting-it-together.md

   ]
 {% endhighlight %}

 To bring our view to life, we need to import another module: `Html.Events`.
-This module is full of functions that produce messages when certain things happen, which will feed into our update function once we wire everything together.
+This module is full of functions that produce "events" when certain things happen, which will feed into our update function once we wire everything together.

 First, add an import line near the top of the file (the order of imports doesn't matter):
 {% highlight elm %}